samu8991/Modelling_prj/projectII/report.md

 To further investigate the relationship with the depth, we experimented with another network structure, which is presented in the following section.

 ## Dictator structure
-We called "dicator" the structure in which each agent is directly connected with the leader and no-one else.
+We called "dictator" the structure in which each agent is directly connected with the leader and no-one else.
 The following figure illustrate the concept.

 ![](img/dictator_general.png)